Reforming drama

 POLEMICAL PLAYWRIGHTS

 Though they held opposite religious convictions, two men bridged the theaters of the medieval and early modern worlds through their unique lenses on the Reformation.
-Anti-Catholic preacher and playwright John Bale (1495–1563) worked for Thomas Cromwell (1485–1540), while John Heywood (c.
-1570–1641), a devout Catholic playwright, actor, and author, worked for Henry (and later Edward, Mary, and Elizabeth).
+Anti-Catholic preacher and playwright John Bale (1495–1563) worked for Thomas Cromwell (1485–1540), while John Heywood (1497-1580), a devout Catholic playwright, actor, and author, worked for Henry (and later Edward, Mary, and Elizabeth).

 Heywood’s best-known work is The Play of the Wether (1533).
 It was a “moral interlude” that served primarily as entertainment rather than as a morality play.
 Nevertheless like its medieval predecessors, it featured stock characters, an allegorical “Vice” (Merry Report) and a deliberately classical god (Jupiter) rather than the pope or the Christian God.
 Jupiter dialogues with different characters who each beg him to make conditions more favorable for them.